mehryaragha/Approximate_Filtering/README.md

 An implementation of the paper:
 P. Garcia, M. Emambakhsh, and A. Wallace, “Learning to approximate computing at run-time,” IET 3rd International Conference on Intelligent Signal Processing (ISP 2017), to appear.

-Run Demo.m to simulate Figure 4 of the paper, which contains dynamic approximation via four different Kullback–Leibler (KL) thresholds.
+Run Demo_detailed_visualisation.m and Demo.m to simulate Figure 4 of the paper, which contains dynamic approximation via four different Kullback–Leibler (KL) thresholds.

 Run Demo_Exact_Computation.m for exact computation, i.e target tracking with an extended Kalman filter without any approximation.